 Yes, you can see Predjama Castle without paying, if you don’t wish to enter inside.
 Visiting the village, and taking Predjama Castle photos from outside is free of charge.
 If you avoid the opening hours of Predjama Castle, you won’t even have to pay the mandatory parking fee for your vehicle.

-From November to March, Predjama Castle operates from 10 am till 4 pm.
+From November to March, Predjama Castle operates from 10 am to 4 pm.
 In April and October, the closing time extends to 5 pm.

 Occasionally, on dates such as Halloween, Predjama Castle organizes special night tours.